Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 If you have the need for speed head over to the Phillip Island Circuit.
 Host to most major motorsport events including the World Superbike and Moto GP.

 You can take go-karts out on the track or even go for a private race session with a driver or just tour the track.
+Phillip Island is one of the best, most adventurous day trips from Melbourne.

 Best Places to Stay on Phillip Island